ybecerra29/Oil-Drillings-in-Kern-and-Tulare-County/StatusUpdate.md

-# Project Title: Environmental Justice in Kern County: The Effects of Oil Drilling Operations on Communities
+# Environmental Justice in Kern County: The Effects of Oil Drilling Operations on Communities
 **Group Members**: Nick Stewart-Boch, Melody Ng, Dinah Dominguez, Yesenia Becerra

 [Group Github Repo](https://github.com/ybecerra29/up221groupproject)

-# Proposal
+# PROPOSAL

 ## Problem Summary
 We are examining how oil drilling in Tulare and Kern Counties impacts the surrounding physical environment and the health of those in close proximity to drilling sites.
 Tulare and Kern Counties constitute large portions of the Central Valley, one of the key centers for agricultural production in the US.
 It is also the site of extensive oil drilling in the state, often on oil fields that overlap with agricultural land.
 This raises questions we hope to answer about how oil drilling in this environment affects water and soil quality, and by extension, the produce that is eaten throughout the country.
 Furthermore, we hope to also examine how this affects nearby residents and farmworkers who might work in close proximity to these drilling sites.